lukka/CppBuildTasks/reference.md

        useVcpkgToolchainFile: true
        # [optional] selects which configurations to build with a regular expression.
        configurationRegexFilter: 'Linux.*'
        # [optional] reuse the vcpkg toolchain file, default is false.
 If set to true, the RUNVCPKG_VCPKG_ROOT environment variable set by the previous 'run-vcpkg' task will be used automatically to set the toolchain, unless the path is explicitly set in this 'run-cmake' task in 'cmakeToolchainPath'.
        useVcpkgToolchainFile: true
        # [optional] vcpkg default triplet, '$(RUNVCPKG_VCPKG_TRIPLET)' by default, which is set by the run-vcpkg
        # task.
        vcpkgTriplet: 'x64-linux'
+       # [optional] Append the argument '--clean-after-build' to vcpkgArgument input, to clean
+       # buildtrees, packages and downloads after building each port.
+Default is false.
+       cleanAfterBuild: true
+       # [optional] Avoid to update (launching git) the specified 'vcpkgDirectory'.
+This is
+       # useful when vcpkg is being checkout indipendently of the run-vcpkg task.
+Default is
+       # false.
+       doNotUpdateVcpkg: true

    - task: run-cmake@0
      displayName: 'Run CMake with CMakeLists.txt'